Parties Berlin Tonight

 The Young African Art Market, known as YAAM, is a lively place that has created a beach bar with sand and offers reggae concerts and summer yoga classes.
-For children, there are art workshops and the summer YAAM Kids Corner with a playground and bouncy castle.
+For children, there are art workshops and the summer Yaam Kids Corner with playground and bouncy castle.

-sprawling long evening, take it easy on Sunday – a little happening goes a long way, of course.
+sprawling long evening, take it easy on Sunday – with a bit of happening thrown in for good measure.

-Our recommendation for the summer and beautiful days are the beach bars in the city.
+Our recommendation for summer and beautiful days are the beach bars in the city.

 Eschenbräu is currently one of the best craft breweries in the city, and the on-site beer garden with its large oak trees is also very popular.
-It’s located in a private residential courtyard and offers seasonal and other beers, as well as organic pretzels and some other food.
+It is located in a private residential courtyard and offers seasonal and other beers as well as organic pretzels and some other food.

-Further down the Spree near the Ostbahnhof, as just written, it’s Caribbean relaxed at „Yaam“.
+Caribbean relaxation continues down the Spree near the Ostbahnhof, as just written, at „Yaam“.

-The Cassiopeia Summer Garden can currently be found on the RAW site on Revaler Straße, almost at the Warschauer Straße S-Bahn station.
+The Cassiopeia Summer Garden is currently located on the RAW site on Revaler Straße, almost at the Warschauer Straße S-Bahn station.

-Golgatha, a beer garden in the beautiful Viktoriapark in Kreuzberg, near Bergmannstrasse, turns into a party at night with DJs, electronic dance events and karaoke.
+Golgatha, a beer garden in the beautiful Viktoriapark in Kreuzberg, near Bergmannstrasse, turns into a party at night with DJs, electronic dancing and karaoke.

-The „Strandbar Pampa“ at the Holzmarkt is located near the Jannowitzbrücke, here you can justament after a party weekend also make a little culture, because the Alexanderplatz, the Museum Island and other attractions are not so far away.
+The „Strandbar Pampa“ on Holzmarkt is located near Jannowitzbrücke, and here you can do a bit of culture right after a party weekend, because Alexanderplatz, Museum Island and other sights are not that far away.

-Here are more great tips for friends of live locations :
+Here are more great tips for friends of live venues :

-From 10 pm it’s called – live music in Mitte and CharlottenburgOur
+From 10 pm onwards, it’s live music in Mitte and CharlottenburgOur

 Now we go to good old Berlin West.